 Coastal Mountains Land Trust has submitted the following:

 Coastal Mountains Land Trust has worked since 1986 to permanently conserve land to benefit the natural and human communities of the western Penobscot Bay.
-The Land Trust has protected over 12,000 acres, offering 45 miles of trails for public recreation.
+The Land Trust has protected over 12,000 acres, offering over 50 miles of trails for public recreation.